asyncapi/glee/docs/functions.md

 Glee maps the `onHello` operation to the `functions/onHello.js` file.

-## Using FaaS functions as glee functions
+## Using Serverless functions as Glee functions

 Glee can treat your FaaS function as its own by setting `operationId` to your function URL and customizing it with the `x-glee-invoke` extension: